RafaFT/100-days-of-code/r1-log.md

 * Today I studied a lot!
 Listened [Harvard's SQL](https://www.youtube.com/watch?v=Eda-NmcE5mQ) talk from the [Web programming with Python and Javascript course](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript)
 * Continued to work on the calculators project.
 Today I changed a json configuration file for a singleton dict like class
 * Created utils.py and also update_db.py, which is responsible for updating the tables created by the init_db.py file

+### R1D59 - 2019/08/13

+* Kept working on the calculators project.
+Decoupled the creation and initial population of the database tables.
+Now, the _init_db.py_ is responsible for only the creation of the tables, and the _update_db.py_ can be used to both populate the initial values of the tables, as well as update the values of an existing one.